ava-labs/avalanche-docs/docs/subnets/introduction-to-vm.md

 ## Blockchain

 A blockchain relies on two major components: The **Consensus Engine** and the **VM**.
-The VM defines application specific behavior and how blocks are and built and parsed to create the blockchain.
+The VM defines application specific behavior and how blocks are built and parsed to create the blockchain.
 VMs all run on top of the Avalanche Consensus Engine, which allows nodes in the network to agree on the state of the blockchain.
 Here's a quick example of how VMs interact with consensus: